Souloid/quartzPages/content/firstSteps/7- Hosting Pages on GitHub.md

 CONGRATS!!!!~~~~

-I'm gonna go buy(rent) myself a domain name (aka website address) so I can make it look fancy in the address bar.
+I'm gonna go buy(rent) myself a domain name (aka website address) so I can [[8- Setting Up a Custom Address|make it look fancy in the address bar]].
 I don't wanna see github.io and stuff out there D: